IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Once again, click the `Run This Action` button and follow the same procedure as before to test this action directly from within your browser.

 Notice that you this time need to specify some JSON input to specify proper parameter values.
-For instance, you could specify the following input (snippet 07):
+For instance, you could specify the following input:

 ```json
 {